Autism-Spectrum Quotient

-The autism-spectrum quotient (AQ) is a questionnaire published in 2001 by Simon Baron-Cohen and his colleagues at the Autism Research Centre in Cambridge, UK.
-Consisting of fifty questions, it aims to investigate whether adults of average intelligence (defined as an IQ of 80 or higher by the questionnaire) have symptoms of autism spectrum conditions.
+The Autism-Spectrum Quotient (AQ) is a questionnaire published in 2001 by Simon Baron-Cohen and his colleagues at the Autism Research Centre in Cambridge, UK.
+Consisting of fifty questions, it aims to investigate whether adults of average intelligence (defined as an IQ of 80 or higher by the questionnaire) have symptoms of autism spectrum disorder.
 More recently, versions of the AQ for children and adolescents have also been published.

 The test was popularised by Wired in December 2001 when published alongside their article, "The Geek Syndrome".
-It is commonly used for self diagnosis of autism spectrum disorders, although it is not intended to be a diagnostic test.
-The PhenX Toolkit uses age-specific versions of AQ as its adult and adolescent screening protocols for Symptoms of Autism Spectrum Disorders.
+The PhenX Toolkit uses age-specific versions of AQ as its adult and adolescent screening protocols for symptoms of autism spectrum disorder.

 Format

 The test consists of 50 statements, each of which is in a forced choice format.
 Each question allows the subject to indicate "definitely agree", "slightly agree", "slightly disagree" or "definitely disagree".
 Approximately half the questions are worded to elicit an "agree" response from neurotypical individuals, and half to elicit a "disagree" response.
 The subject scores one point for each question which is answered "autistically" either slightly or definitely.

 The questions cover five different domains associated with the autism spectrum: social skills; communication skills; imagination; attention to detail; and attention switching/tolerance of change.
 Factor analysis of sample results have been inconsistent, with various studies finding two, three or four factors instead of five.